olivierfriard/boris_docs/tools.rst

    :width: 80%

-The visualization can be focused on a particular region of the video by clicking on the video.
+The visualization can be focused on a particular region of the video by clicking on the video (with the left button).
 See the mouse cursor on the screenshot above.